Tara-1022/Firsrcry/README.md

-This is the readme file fo Firstcry removed trash
+This is the readme file for Firstcry